siomarapantarotto/ATMConsulting/README.md

 - ABOUT US    : Describes the company and allow the user to follow its social networks.

+## Technologies
+Project is created with:
+* Android Studio version 3.2
+* Lorem Ipsum fragments

+## Setup
+To run this project, install it in your Android Studio and run it.

 Thanks for viewing ATM Consulting APP!

 More detailed documentation can be found directly on the code.